Maintaining standards in Australian labs

 This is an international standard (previously known as ISO Guide 34) that specifies the minimum requirement for the competence of reference material producers.
 It ensures reference material has been produced in a competent way, allowing other laboratories to perform calibrations using the reference material.

 ISO 17034 has a stricter requirement than ISO 17025 and is not common internationally, despite being frequently used in Australia and New Zealand.
-BOC is the first gas company in Australia to provide this standard.

 The key distinction between the two is that ISO 17034 covers the creation of certified reference materials, thus providing certainty around homogeneity and shelf life.
 ISO 17034 certification also guarantees the product specification will be stable for the length of its shelf life.
 ISO 17025 does not provide this or allow for the creation of certified reference materials.